The popularity of metal stamping parts has only grown over the decades since it was first introduced and for a good reason.

 Fine Blanking: Called fine-edge blanking, it creates smooth, accurate edges for parts.

-This usually uses a mechanical or hydraulic press which clamps the material in place, performs a blanking operation, and ejects the finished part.
+It usually uses a mechanical or hydraulic press which clamps the material in place, performs a blanking operation, and ejects the finished part.

 Four-Slide: Sometimes called multi-slide, The metal stamping companies use four sliding tools to create complex parts and components.